Idioms: Neural Decompilation With Joint Code and Type Definition Prediction: Approach

 \section{Approach}

 Figure~\ref{fig:approach} overviews our approach.
-Neural decompilation generally entails \emph{training} machine learning models to predict the original source code for some target function of interest from some deterministically derived representation of the binary (left-hand-side of Figure~\ref{fig:approach}).
-Our \idioms models are trained to operate on the output of a deterministic decompiler, and to predict the original source code definition of a target function, along with a list of user-defined types in that function.
+Decompilation aims to produce source or source-like representations of compiled code, to help reverse engineers more easily understand or manipulate it.
+Neural decompilation generally entails \emph{training} machine learning models to predict the original source code for some target binary function of interest (left-hand-side of Figure~\ref{fig:approach}). \idioms models take as input the output of a deterministic decompiler, and predicts the original source code definition of a target function, along with a list of user-defined types in that function. \idioms operates on decompiler output rather than on the compiled binary directly because doing so naturally leverages significant advances in deterministic decompilation.
+Tan et al.~\cite{llm4decompile} compare neural decompilation from assembly and from deterministic decompiler output and find that the latter produces correct output more often.
 Section~\ref{sec:modeling} details the modeling approach, which entails finetuning pretrained causal language models, using call graphs to select context to inform predictions.

-Training models in this way requires suitable example input and output data.
-Existing datasets for neural decompilation have two key limitations: (1) a lack of variables with UDTs and their definitions, and (2) they are organized at the function level, meaning there is insufficient information available to build a call graph.
-We build a new dataset, \realtype, that includes these features, that we describe in Section~\ref{sec:dataset_generation}.
+Training models this way requires suitable example input and output data.
+Existing datasets are inadequate for this task for two reasons: (1) a lack of variables with UDTs and their definitions, and (2) they are function level, and thus we cannot build call graphs.
+We therefore build a suitable new dataset, \realtype (Section~\ref{sec:dataset_generation}).

-Using this data, we train a family of causal language models to predict the original code associated definitions of user-defined types.
-Section~\ref{sec:training_details} describes training details.
+Once trained, models can predict the original code and UDT definitions for a given decompiled function (right-hand-side of Figure~\ref{fig:approach}).
+In practice, this can be done on any compiled code by applying a deterministic decompiler first (standard, in reverse engineering) and then applying an \idioms model to the result.
+For evaluation purposes, we can take advantage of the ground truth available in our data (the original code, pre-compilation).
+However, care must be taken to evaluate on data not included in the training dataset.

-Once trained, models are used to predict the original code and UDT definitions for a given decompiled function (right-hand-side of Figure~\ref{fig:approach}).
-For evaluation purposes, this must be performed on data not included in the training dataset.
-We discuss evaluation in more detail in Section~\ref{sec:experimental_design}.
+Our research questions motivate training/finetuning multiple models, so we describe training details in that context.